samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 | 19 | 5,500 | 10,700 | 17,200 |
 | 20 | 6,400 | 13,200 | 22,000 |

 ***Step 3: Spend Your Budget.*** Every creature has an XP value in its stat block.
 When you add a creature to your combat encounter, deduct its XP from your XP budget to determine how many XP you have left to spend.
 Spend as much of your XP budget as you can without going over.
-It’s OK if you have a few unspent XP left over.
+It's OK if you have a few unspent XP left over.
 Examples are given below:

 **Example 1.** A low-difficulty encounter for four level 1 characters has an XP budget of 50 × 4, for a total of 200 XP.
 With that, you could build any of the following encounters: